eddie-energy/architecture/arc42/marketplace/runtime-view/runtime-view.md

 1. The Customer Mobile Apps of these customers show an access request notification.
 1. The customers approve/reject the access requests.
 1. The Customer Mobile Apps of the customers who approved notify the Marketplace Application.
-1. The Marketplace Application configures the data access on the AIIDA instances of the customers who approved the access requests.
-The AIIDA instances then start sending data to the EDDIE Framework of the eligible party.
+1. The Marketplace Application configures data access on the AIIDA instances of customers who approved the requests, enabling data streaming to the eligible party’s EDDIE Framework instance.
+This assumes prior [connection to the EDDIE Framework](../../aiida/runtime-view/runtime-view.md#create-a-new-connection-to-the-eddie-framework) in AIIDA, for example, via the QR code workflow.
+The AIIDA instances then start transmitting data, and the Marketplace Application notifies the EP Web App.
 1. The Marketplace Application notifies the EP Web App that access has been requested.